sigmdel/GNATS/README.md

 ## Changes

+2023-08-03: Adding a branch (`ethernet-test`) to test an ethernet connection (ENC28J60) instead of Wi-Fi.

 2023-07-19: Added optional support for a DS3231 battery powered real time clock.
 The RTC is not a backup time source; it is only used to set the initial time until the correct time is acquired by the GPS receiver.

 ## Hardware used